 This course, which covers the history of the United States from Reconstruction to the present, provides an overview of the diverse peoples who influenced the history of the nation and its maturing economic, social, and political institutions.
 The course requires students to analyze a variety of materials, think critically, and write thesis-based essays.
 History 110 taken in conjunction with History 109, 115A, 141, 150; Black Studies 140A; or Chicano Studies 141A satisfies the District and may satisfy CSU requirements in United States History, Constitution, and American Institutions and the requirement in California state and local government.
-History 110 also satisfies the District and CSU requirements in California state and local government for those students who have completed equivalent United States history, Constitution, and American Ideals courses outside the State of California.
+History 110 also satisfies the District and CSU requirements in California state and local government for those students who have completed equivalent United States history.
+Constitution, and American Ideals courses outside the State of California.
 Associate Degree Credit & transfer to CSU and/or private colleges and universities.
-UC Transfer Course List: History (HIST) 109, 110, 141, 142, 150, 151 and/ or Black Studies (BLAS) 140A, 140B combined: maximum credit, one series.
-(CAN HIST 10) (CAN HIST SEQ B = HIST 109 + 110).
+UC Transfer Limitation: History (HIST) 109-110, 141-142, 150-151, Black Studies (BLAS) 140A-140B and/or Chicano Studies (CHIC) 141A-141B combined: maximum credit, one series.

-120 Introduction to Asian Civilizations 3 hours lecture, 3 units Letter Grade or Credit/No Credit Option
+120 Introduction to Asian Civilizations 3 hours lecture, 3 units Letter Grade or Pass/No Pass Option

-Advisory: English 51 and English 56, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels W5 and R5.
+Advisory: English 48 and English 49, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels R5 and W5.